-- Survival craft embarkation stations and the survival craft to which each person is assigned. - The fire and emergency signals and the abandon ship signal. - If immersion suits are provided, the location of the suits and illustrated instructions on the method for donning the suits. - Procedures for making a distress call. - Essential action to be taken in an emergency by everyone (station bill) - Procedures for rough weather at sea, crossing hazardous bars, and flooding. - Procedures for anchoring the vessel. - Procedures to be used in the event an individual falls overboard. - Procedures for fighting a fire.

-Note: The last 4 items (in italics) may be kept readily available as an alternative to posting.
+- Station Bill-Essential action to be taken in an emergency by everyone (POSTED). - Emergency Signals-Fire, abandon ship and emergency signals (POSTED). - Survival craft embarkation stations and the survival craft to which each person is assigned (POSTED). - Immersion Suits-If immersion suits are provided, the location of the suits and illustrated instructions on the method for donning the suits (POSTED). - MAYDAY Placard-Procedures for making a distress call (POSTED). - Procedures for rough weather at sea, crossing hazardous bars, and flooding. - Procedures for anchoring the vessel. - Procedures to be used in the event an individual falls overboard. - Procedures for fighting a fire. - Note: The last 4 items (in italics) may be kept readily available as an alternative to posting.
+Examples of emergency instructions may be obtained from NPFVOA or AMSEA.